62. Logging¶

 <Logger name="net.solarnetwork.node.io.modbus.serial" level="trace"/>

-for any other loggers in the net.solarnetwork.node.io.modbus.serial
+That would also turn on TRACE for any other loggers in the net.solarnetwork.node.io.modbus.serial

 namespace.
 You can limit the configuration all the way down to a full logger name if you like, for